SamSpam/code-map/01-technical-tools/Javascript/functions.md

 // → 1024
 ```

 The new ES6 function, called an *arrow function* or *fat arrow function*, has a shorter syntax and lexically binds the `this` value referring to the enclosing execution context's `this`.
-It requires 'strict' when being used.Syntax:
+It requires 'strict' when being used.
+Syntax:
 ```
 (param1, param2, …, paramN) => { statements }
 ```